 In the second area, Jiang is collaborating with Lavoie’s group (IBM, Yorktown Heights) to investigate the XANES and XAFS signatures of the industrial nickel silicide layers targeted for new generations of nanoscale electronic applications.
 Recently they have demonstrated that the method they're developing is capable to identify the epitaxial phase of an interface region with a thickness of 1-3 nm, where conventional diffraction methods have not been effective.

 The third research area, the Arsenic speciation using XAFS endstation at CLS HXMA beamline has been carried out in collaboration with N. Chen (CLS), G. Demopoulos (McGill), and J. Rowson (AREVA Res., Canada), and S. Glasauer (Dept. of Land Resource Sci., U of Guelph).
-In these studies they have systematically studied the pH, temperature, and aging time factors in the formation of scorodite phase under the geochemical conditions mimicking that at uranium mine tailing process facilities.
+In these studies, they have systematically studied the pH, temperature, and aging time factors in the formation of the scorodite phase under the geochemical conditions mimicking that at uranium mine tailing process facilities.

 A new research project is in progress which will invoke x-ray absorption spectroscopy studies on material electronic structures under high pressure.